MSU-Libraries/conreboot/README.md

 Conditional Reboot
 ==================
-Ability to triggers a reboot if preset conditions are met.
+Ability to trigger a reboot on a Linux server only when preset conditions are met.

 **Requirements:**
  - Bash